-From the architect.
-The site is characterized by three special features that led our intentions: – Its dimension: a narrow piece of land, 30m width and 250m long, along a railway embankment – Its orientation: the site opens to the south on the river La Seine – A breach generated by the western entrance of the new district under the embankment
+Text description provided by the architects.
+The site is characterized by three special features that led our intentions: - Its dimension: a narrow piece of land, 30m width and 250m long, along a railway embankment - Its orientation: the site opens to the south on the river La Seine - A breach generated by the western entrance of the new district under the embankment

 The urban challenge was to develop a coherent project on the site scale that uses these features.The breach becomes a unifying square, a strong link between the gymnasium and the outdoor playgrounds.
 The length of the site is organized by a sequence of wooden planted wall.